w3f/polguard/README.md

 ## Overview

-The Monitoring Platform consists of three microservices:
+The platform consists of microservices and shared packages:

+### Microservices (Private)
-1. **ChainWatcher** - Monitoring service responsible for observing blockchain activities and generating incidents.
+1. **@w3f/monitoring-chain-watcher** - Monitoring service responsible for observing blockchain activities and generating incidents.
 [More details](./packages/chain-watcher/README.md)
-2. **Matrix** - Notification service for sending alerts and updates to specified channels.
+2. **@w3f/monitoring-matrix** - Notification service for sending alerts and updates to specified channels.
 [More details](./packages/matrix/README.md)
-3. **Incident Management** - API gateway service for managing and coordinating incidents across the platform.
-(Planned)
+3. **@w3f/monitoring-incident-management** - _(Draft)_ API gateway service for managing and coordinating incidents across the platform.
+Basic project structure is set up, but the service is in early development stage.
+[More details](./packages/incident-management/README.md)

 All services are built with Nest.js, supporting both synchronous and asynchronous communication using Redis Streams.

+### Shared Packages (Public)
+1. **@w3f/monitoring-types** - Common types and interfaces used across the platform
+2. **@w3f/monitoring-config** - Configuration processing package, provides YAML configuration validation and transformation, chain-specific address formatting, and decimal balance conversion support.
+[More details](./packages/config/README.md)

 ## Architecture Overview